tbille/bille.dev/_posts/2023-09-18-how-i-use-social-medias.md

 layout: post
 title: How I use social medias
 description: |
-  This post describes how I managed to get rid of my addiction to social media without quitting it.
+  Describing how I managed to get rid of my addiction to social media without quitting it with incognito windows and virtual machines.
 draft: true
 ---